Sage-Bionetworks/NTAP/README.md

 scripts designed to help retrieve and analyze the data.
 Here are the projects that have data available in Synapse:

-- PNF Cell Lines: This project studies plexiform neurofibromatomas in culture.
-Analysis for this project can be found at [here](./pnfCellLines)
+* [PNF Cell Lines](./pnfCellLines): This project studies plexiform neurofibromatomas in culture.
+Analysis for this project can be found includes basic segmentation  and clustering.
-- [placeholder]: other data that will be coming through Sage/Synapse
+* [placeholder]: other data that will be coming through Sage/Synapse

 Click through to the individual sub-directory to see more about the project.